was421/desse/README.md

+A very very quick and dirty python3 port of desse; It's not done yet but soon:tm:

 DeSSE - Demon's Souls Server Emulator

 This is a very quick and dirty server emulator that supports the most basic features.